Bharat Our Land Class 9- Summary & NCERT Solutions

 Reason (R): They help assert India’s uniqueness without inviting debate.

-Justification: The poet uses rhetorical questions such as “which other river can match her grace?” to strongly highlight India’s uniqueness.
-These questions are not meant to be answered but are used to emphasise a point.
-Hence, the reason correctly explains how rhetorical questions make the poet’s praise more powerful without inviting disagreement.
+Ans.
+The poet uses rhetorical questions such as ‘which other river can match her grace?’ to strongly highlight India’s uniqueness.
+These questions are not meant to be answered but are used to emphasise a point, so the reason correctly explains how rhetorical questions make the poet’s praise more powerful without inviting disagreement.

 Section F: Language and Literature (Competency-Based)

-‘She’s peerless’ treats the land as a noble female figure (Mother India), deepening the sense of affection and reverence, making the patriotism more intimate and heartfelt.
+Ans.
+‘The generous Ganga’ personifies the river as a benevolent giver, evoking gratitude and warmth.
+‘She’s peerless, let’s praise her!’ treats the land as a noble, admirable figure, deepening the sense of affection and reverence and making the patriotism expressed more intimate and heartfelt.